BeamMW/docs-gitbook/core-tech/node/Node-P2P-Protocol.md

 To improve privacy, the node creates **dummy outputs** with the miner key during the stem phase.
 These are spent later (randomly, between `m_DummyLifetimeLo = 720` and `m_DummyLifetimeHi = 10080` blocks), making the transaction graph harder to analyze.
 Decoy creation requires `m_Keys.m_pMiner` to be set; setting `m_DummyLifetimeHi = 0` disables decoys entirely.

+**When decoys are added.** Dummy outputs are not added to every transaction — they are the *padding* for an aggregation that did not fill up.
+When the aggregation timer fires (`Dandelion::OnTimedOut`) and the stem transaction is still below `m_OutputsMin`, the node calls `AddDummyOutputs()` to top it up to `m_OutputsMin` before fluffing.
+The number added is therefore `m_OutputsMin − (current outputs)`, further capped by the transaction's remaining fee reserve: each dummy output costs a standard output fee, and the node stops once the reserve can no longer cover one (so a low-fee transaction may get fewer than the gap).
+Each dummy is recorded in `NodeDB::Dummies` with a scheduled spend height sampled from `[m_DummyLifetimeLo, m_DummyLifetimeHi]`.

+**When decoys are spent.** Spending is *opportunistic*, not scheduled.
+At the start of each stem aggregation, `AddDummyInputs()` pulls in the dummy with the lowest scheduled spend height that has come due (`GetLowestDummy() ≤ tip`) and adds it as an input.
+A dummy whose height has passed is therefore *eligible* to be spent but waits for the node's next outgoing/relayed transaction to carry it — so on a node that isn't actively relaying, due dummies accumulate in `NodeDB::Dummies` until the next aggregation consumes them.
+Spending a dummy deletes it from the table (the kernel-less output is later cut through), which is why dummies leave no permanent chain footprint.

 ### Configuration

 ```cpp